Affording An Oakwood Education

 Financial aid grants do not cover 100% of the cost of attendance at Oakwood.
 Every financial aid recipient is required to pay at least 10% of the full tuition cost of educating a student at Oakwood.
 All families are expected to contribute to the cost of their student’s education.
 Grants are based on a family’s ability to meet educational expenses, not on its willingness or unwillingness to pay.
 Awards are also based on funds available and the number of applicants at each grade level.

 Financial aid is available to families of students in all grades.
 Approximately 18 percent of the students at Oakwood receive some financial assistance.
 Although the School's resources do not allow us to meet all requests each year, no student should hesitate to apply for Admission because of limited financial resources.
 See our Financial Aid Policy below for more information about how decisions regarding financial aid are made.

-Although admission decisions are made independently from financial aid evaluations, families should indicate interest in financial aid (to the Director of Admission or the Director of Financial Aid) as early as possible.
-The two processes are conducted separately but simultaneously so that, if families are offered admission, the financial aid decision can be presented at the same time.
+Although admission decisions are made independently from financial aid evaluations, families should indicate interest to the Director of Admission or to the Director of Financial Aid as early as possible.
+The two processes are conducted separately yet simultaneously so that, if a student is offered admission, the financial aid decision can be presented at the same time.

 Financial Aid Application Process and Deadlines

-Families who wish to apply for financial aid must complete the following:
+Families who wish to apply for financial aid must complete the following in a timely fashion.

-- Call the Director of Financial Aid if you have not received a financial aid brochure.
+Call the Director of Financial Aid, Regenia Jones, if you have not received a financial aid brochure.

 For more information about financial aid at Oakwood and links to forms, please see Frequently Asked Questions.